Bira/octopus-carnival/_drafts/lphr-scene-10.md

   return from the dead?" missions.
 This one, another one in Adventure 2 where it's a copycat, and one way into Adventure 5 where he really does return.
-I don't believe we need to tease this return quite so many times, so instead I'm pulling the adventure 2 mission here.
+I don't believe we need to tease this return quite so many times, so instead I'm pulling the adventure 2 mission here and blending it to this one.